- Fruits: grapes

 - Production Systems: organic agriculture, transitioning to organic

 Grape growers in the southeastern United States contend with two major pests, Japanese beetle (JB), Popillia japonica Newman, and green June beetle (GJB), Cotinis nitida L., that are absent or less troublesome in other grape-growing regions.
 JB severely defoliates vines, whereas both beetles feed upon and contaminate ripe fruits and are key pests close to harvest when spray restrictions limit management options.
 Grape cultivars adapted to the southern region vary in foliar characteristics and phenology of ripening in ways that likely affect resistance to both scarabs.
-Establishing vineyards with resistant cultivars should reduce vine loss and production costs, providing a quality crop with reduced chemical inputs.
-This project quantified costs of JB defoliation to growth, winter hardiness, berry development, and yield of vines of representative American, European, and hybrid cultivars maintained under conventional and reduced insecticidal regimes.
-In addition, phenological resistance, the use of cultivars that ripen before or after peak beetle flight, was shown to reduce or eliminate the need for fruit cover sprays close to harvest.
-Information gained from this project will help guide growers who favor organic or sustainable growing practices to cultivars that produce quality crops with minimal loss from the aforementioned scarab pests.
+Establishing vineyards with resistant cultivars would reduce vine loss and production costs, providing a quality crop with reduced chemical inputs.
+This project will quantify the costs of JB defoliation to growth, winter cold-hardiness, berry development, and yield of vines of representative American, European, and hybrid cultivars maintained under conventional and reduced insecticidal regimes.
+In addition, phenological resistance, the use of cultivars that ripen before or after peak beetle flight, will also be evaluated as a strategy to reduce need for cover sprays close to harvest.
+This project will help guide growers who favor organic or sustainable growing practices to cultivars that produce quality crops with minimal loss from the aforementioned scarab pests.